Patents and Trademarks

 1. What are the basic requirements to obtain patent and trademark protection?

 Industrial Property Rights are regulated in Brazil through Federal Law No. 9,279/1996 (“IP Law”).

 Under its Article 8, the main requirements for the grant of a patent are novelty, inventive step and industrial application.
-Other requirements such as sufficient description, and prohibitions, such as impossibility to add subject matter after the patent examination request is made, double protection, patents involving methods of treatment etc. are also provided by the Law.
-Please note, however, that several other formal requirements apply, many of them being regulated by internal rules enacted by the Brazilian Patent and Trademark Office (BPTO).
+The law provides other requirements such as sufficient description, and prohibitions, such as impossibility to add subject matter after the patent examination request is made, double protection, patents involving methods of treatment etc. Please note, however, that several other formal requirements are applicable, many of them being regulated by internal rules enacted by the Brazilian Patent and Trademark Office (BPTO).

 As to trademarks, Brazil is a first-to-file country, meaning that the registration of a trademark is granted to the first person who files the application.
-Article 129 of the IP Law sets forth that the ownership of a trademark (and the exclusive rights of use thereof) is obtained through the issuance of a valid registration by our local trademark office (BPTO).
+Article 129 of the IP Law sets forth that the ownership of a trademark (and the exclusive rights of use thereof) is obtained through the issuance of a valid registration by the BPTO.

 Article 124 of the IP Law states that the following are not registrable as trademarks:

 - crests, armorial bearing, medals, flags, emblems, official public distinctions and monuments, be they national, foreign or international, as well as any respective designations, figures or imitations;

 - an isolated letter, digit or date, except when sufficiently distinctive.